The Arch, near Aberystwyth

 Named after the rabbit warren which once provided a source of food, this area has seen huge changes since Radnor Forest was an ancient hunting forest.

 You can see many of these trees, which are now huge, on our three waymarked walking trails which follow historic walking routes.

-There is a small picnic area in the parking area which you pass on your way to Warren Wood car park.
+There is a small picnic site in the parking area which you pass on your way to the main Warren Wood car park.